Visgean/commitstats/README.md

 Install ``requirements.txt`` via pip, create ``secrets.py`` file from ``secrets_template.py``.

 Run ``python update.py``, go watch some stupid movie, I tried Ant-man and boy it was really bad.
 So that is basically the reason why I started this project, because the movie was so so stupid :(.

+Then simply open ``index.html`` in browser.